Microprogram in Screenwriting &

 Access to facilities

-As a registered Concordia student, you'll have access to the Centre for Digital Arts equipment and facilities.
+As a registered Concordia student, you'll have access to the Centre for Digital Arts equipment and facilities for a small membership fee.

 The English version of this microprogram is delivered in person only.